Catrionamcd/Adventures-of-Alice/README.md

 * Headings in the data model, had to put in code isnumeric()

-* Data errors in data model, next step missing
+* Data errors in data model.
+If there was no entry in the Google Sheets for the next step in the game, the game would just stop.
+I had to put in a message to alert the player that there was an issue with the data structure and display the step in the game that they had reached.

-* hadnt populated the requirments.txt file in my repository.
+* When I initially started this game, I was not using Google Sheets to store the data.
+I deployed my site early to ensure that I understood the deployment process and that it worked properly.
+I, therefore, had not activated the API credentials

 ## Deployment